Overgrown churchyards in Skegness spark petition

 However, a spokesperson for the group of churches responsible for the churchyards says that, sadly, they simply cannot afford to pay for grass cutting and allowing churchyards to return to God's Acre is "a more eco friendly way of looking after the churchyards".

-A site meeting took place on Saturday between Pamela Ellis and Julie Gray and Coun Julie Sadler - a member of the Skegness Town Council Church Yard Maintenance Group which was formed when the problems first started to arise last year.
+A site meeting took place on Saturday between Pamela Ellis and Julie Gray and Coun Julie Sadler - a member of the Skegness Town Council Church Yard Maintenance Group which was formed to find a solution when the problems first started to arise last year.

 At the time there had also been complaints about overgrown bushes on the path leading to St Clement's Cemetery from Lincoln Road.
 These were raised with East Lindsey District Council by Coun Richard Cunnington, who said ELDC "kindly sent a team out to clear the area".